i-lazarev/fbw17-lots/02-html-css/exercises/scss/01-variables/exercise-02/README.md

 ## Task 3 - Switch from CSS to SCSS

-- Backup / Copy your style.css to style-original.css (to keep it as a reference)
-- Rename your style.css file to style.scss
 - Within style.scss
   - Create variables for 2 different colors (background or text or both)
   - Create variables for 3 different font sizes (e.g. one for headings, paragraph & button)
   - Apply all variables throughout your stylesheet
-- Convert the style.scss to style.css by using the Sass command in the terminal
-  - Apply the --watch flag so it will constantly include all your changes

 Now change a variable - e.g. a heading color - and test if the styles are adapted throughout the page.